chuongnguyen5397/DevOpsSharing/Kubernetes/Istio/README.md

   * Citadel

     * The component deals with security certificates.
 It generates certificates for any new services that join the mesh and delivers certificates to the proxies in need.

+## Running Istio in production

+Concerns:

+* Configuration: Which features need to be enabled.
+All of the Istio features will require a lof of compute resources.

+* Process: Repeatable process so that we can changes to our running Istio setup.

+* Migration: Existed Pods or Pods doesn't need to join the Service Mesh still need the right configuration

+Deployment ways:

+* Manifest Deployment: Manual Ownership, no configuration options

+* Helm Deployment: istio-init chart and istio chart are centrally managed, configurable profiles and settings.

+  * But Istio helm chart is deprecated

+* Istioctl Deployment:

+  * Built by Istio team and deployed on the same release cadence as Istio itself.

+  * Centralized management, configurable profiles and settings

+  * Multi-purpose control tool

+    * Work with YAML manifests: kube-inject, profile dump,...

+    * Work with kubectl: manage Istio components in Kubernetes cluster like manifest apply, dashboard grafana,...

+*istioctl profile list* : List all the available profile.
+Use different profiles to meet our needs.
+Profile default is recommended for production

+*istioctl profile dump*: Dump the settings of current profile.

+*istioctl manifest apply*: Istio generates Kubernetes manifest and use kubectl to deploy that

+*istioctl manifest generate*: Istio generates manifests on local system and we can manage it.

+*istioctl manifest generate -f kiali-enable.yaml*: Override default config with custom config in yaml file

+Namespace need to have labels **istio-injection: enabled** to have sidecar for each pod.

+*istioctl kube-inject*: This command takes an input YAML file, and for every pod specification, it adds an Istio proxy container.

+Failure Scenarios:

+* Pilot: the configuration cache will get stale, and changes won't get propagated to existing pods, new proxy pods can't start since Pilot can't be connected to download configuration

+* Citadel: Certificates expire so any mutual TLS calls will fail.

+* Mixer: Proxies can't make policy checks, and telemetry reports won't be received

+## When should we use Service Mesh?

+* Service sprawl: If you have lots of services and don't have central way to manage them

+* Release bottlenecks: Make developer team and manager level can test in dark launch without a lot of approvals

+* Custom implementations: No central management like this third-party libraries for dark launch, others for blue-green deployment

+* Cloud-native app pilot

+## But consider the cost

+Beside runtime cost of having extra CPU cycles to power the Istio components

+* Locking ourselves into the service mesh architecture

+* Learning curve: We have to be confident about Docker, Kubernetes and Istio

+* Environment drift: All environment setup are different.